 The Companies Act, 1956, which dealt with the Management and Administration of the Corporates in India for more than five decades, has been replaced with a new Act, viz.
 Companies Act, 2013, effective April 1, 2014.
-Of the 470 Sections, the Ministry of Corporate Affairs (MCA), Government of India, has notified 283 Sections till date through various Notifications.
+Of the 470 Sections, the Ministry of Corporate Affairs (MCA), Government of India, has notified 331 Sections till date through various Notifications.
 Till such time the remaining Sections of the new Act are also notified by the MCA, the relevant provisions of the Companies Act, 1956 will also be in force.
-The company is required to appoint Woman Director on or before March 31, 2015.
-The Nomination and Remuneration Committee is in the process of identifying the right candidature with related expertise.